soucosmo/obscura/README.md

 # Obscura 🔒

 Obscura is a secure and efficient system for storing credentials in microservices-based architectures.
-Built with **Rust** and **Actix**, it ensures that keys, tokens, and secrets are managed reliably and accessible only to authorized services.
+Built with **Rust**, **fjall** and **Actix**, it ensures that keys, tokens, and secrets are managed reliably and accessible only to authorized services.

 ## 📖 Origin of the Name